Story: Logging native forests

 Photograph by Pat Ryan

-Permission of the New Zealand Historic Places Trust Pouhere Taonga must be obtained before any re-use of this image.
+Permission of Heritage New Zealand Pouhere Taonga must be obtained before any re-use of this image.